 Newborn screening tests

 Before birth, Fabry disease can be diagnosed in the fetus by using the prenatal screening tests chorionic villus sampling Chorionic Villus Sampling Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more or amniocentesis Amniocentesis Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more .

-After birth, Fabry disease may be diagnosed in some states by routine newborn screening tests Newborn Screening Tests Many serious disorders that are not apparent at birth can nonetheless be detected by various screening tests.
-Early diagnosis and prompt treatment can reduce or prevent many disorders that may... read more .
+After birth, Fabry disease may be diagnosed in some states by routine newborn screening tests Newborn Screening Tests Screening tests are done to detect health conditions that are not yet causing symptoms.
+Many serious disorders that are not apparent at birth can be detected by various screening tests.
+Early... read more .
 Doctors measure levels of alpha-galactosidase A in blood or in white blood cells.

 Doctors treat Fabry disease with enzyme replacement therapy (agalsidase beta).
 Treatment also consists of taking analgesics to help relieve pain and fever or antiseizure drugs.